Eidolon (video game): Reception

 As of December 2016, Metacritic displays an aggregate review score for Eidolon of 64, representing "mixed or average reviews".

-Video game developer Jack de Quidt wrote a positive review for Rock, Paper, Shotgun, expressing his enjoyment of both the impressionistic graphics and the experience of navigation, "treating an open world as a great spatial puzzle".
-He especially praised the gradual pace of the game's revelations, concerning both the narrative and the details of the gameplay, and considered that spoilers could "rob this wonderful, strange game of its power".
+Video game developer Jack de Quidt wrote a positive review for Rock, Paper, Shotgun, expressing their enjoyment of both the impressionistic graphics and the experience of navigation, "treating an open world as a great spatial puzzle".
+They especially praised the gradual pace of the game's revelations, concerning both the narrative and the details of the gameplay, and considered that spoilers could "rob this wonderful, strange game of its power".

 Writing for Kill Screen, Chris Priestman gave Eidolon a score of 62.
 Priestman praised the appearance of the game's "routinely poetic expanse" and noted his desire to "compulsively snap screenshots", while also noting that he encountered graphical glitches.
 He viewed the narrative as interesting from a philosophical and science-fictional viewpoint, finding an implied connection between the theme of immortality and the player character's own ability to survive seemingly lethal events.
 However, the review took a less favorable view of the mechanics of discovering documents, arguing that this was over-repetitive and detracted from the intrinsic pleasure of exploration in an overjustification effect.

 Radu Haulica's Softpedia review gave Eidolon three stars out of five ("poor").
 In contrast to de Quidt, Haulica complained that discovering the narrative required excessive, tedious wandering, and also that the limited survival aspects provided insufficient additional reason for engagement.
 Haulica considered that although views of distant scenery could be effective, the minimal visual style and the "very limited and drab color palette" were generally unappealing.